 It was glorious.
 Sitting by the falls it was easy to understand why Muir fought to protect this canyon.
-If he hadn’t made such a big fuss over Hetch Hetchy, would the area around these falls have been developed later on — like another dam or a road?
+If he hadn’t made such a big fuss over Hetch Hetchy, would the area around these falls have been developed later on?
+Would another dam or a road have been built here?

 Did the fact that I had to walk for two days to see this place make it more meaningful?
 I thought of Vernal Falls in Yosemite Valley, only about 15 miles away.
 If I had hiked up the Vernal Falls trail that day, I would have seen at least a hundred people on the trail.
 Here in a federally protected wilderness area, I saw only 14 people in the first two days of my hike.